jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ## Conclusion

 This change is going to impact a lot of folks.
-The good news is, there's A LOT of options for how you specifically chose to deal with this.
+The good news is, there are A LOT of options for how you specifically chose to deal with this.

 If you don't want to drop Docker, look for upcoming instructions on using the [officially maintained](https://www.mirantis.com/blog/the-future-of-dockershim-is-cri-dockerd/) `cri-docker` dockershim replacement.
 The steps are similar to what we did, only replace the container-runtime-endpoint with `--container-runtime-endpoint=/var/run/cri-docker.sock`.

-Also this might be an opportunity to explore [other open source CRI's](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#container-runtimes).
+Also, this might be an opportunity to explore [other open source CRI's](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#container-runtimes).

 Whatever happens, don't let this change catch you by surprise!
+The Kubernetes community values your feedback.
 Start testing now and continue testing throughout the release cycle.
-The Kubernetes community values your feedback.